 Preparing For a One Rep Max

 A one rep max is a means to determine your strength and overall fitness gains that you have worked so hard for over the past several months.
 It is by no means the end all be all of progress, but it should give you a good indicator of where your efforts have paid off and the areas you can focus on in the future.
 Unless you just began training, you are not going to set a new record in every lift.
 This is normal and to be expected.
-In fact, if you have been training for over a year, you will most likely set a record in only a few lifts.
+In fact, if you have been training for over a year, you will most likely set a record in only a few lifts, or none at all.
 For instance, if you have been focusing on your squat, your max will probably go up modestly, but your press might not.
 Based on the feedback you get from the test, you can decide which lifts you want to focus on in order to see improvement in the future.

 There are a few things that you can do to maximize your potential for hitting a new personal record.
 That is the purpose of this post.
 I’ll do my best to keep this short and simple.

 Mobility – Working out and every day life have a tendency to decrease your range of motion / mobility especially if you don’t do mobility on a regular basis.

 Spending 5 minutes a day to mobilize your body especially hips and shoulders can make a big difference during your personal record attempts.
 There is nothing more frustrating than not being able to complete the exercise even though you know you are strong enough.
 Choose one hip and one shoulder stretch and complete each day, preferably after a workout or shower when your body is warm.

 - Grab a broom stick and hold with both hands with a very wide grip.

 - Bring the stick up and over your head, then down behind your back.